What is Component Testing also called Module Testing in Software Testing:

 - Use of techniques like SQL Injections would ensure to test the breach of security at a very early stage.

 The defects which you would log at this stage would act as “lessons learned” for the development team and these would be implemented into the coding of the consecutive page.
-Hence by testing early – you have ensured better quality of the pages which are yet to be developed.
+Hence by testing early – you have ensured a better quality of the pages which are yet to be developed.

 Because the other consecutive pages are not yet developed, you may need stubs to validate the login page functionality.
 For example, you may want a simple page stating “logging successful”, in case of correct credentials and error message popup window in case of incorrect credentials.